MicrosoftDocs/edge-developer/microsoft-edge/origin-trials/index.md

 1. Click the **ACCEPT and REGISTER** button.<!--todo: confirm it's a button, not link -->

+   A token is immediately generated and is displayed in the [Microsoft Edge Origin Trials Developer Console](https://developer.microsoft.com/microsoft-edge/origin-trials).

+1. Keep a record of the token.

 Continue to the next section below.

 <!-- ====================================================================== -->
 ## Apply your token

-A token is instantly generated and displayed on the [Microsoft Edge Origin Trials Developer Console](https://developer.microsoft.com/microsoft-edge/origin-trials).
 To begin using the trial on your website, use either of the following approaches to apply the token to your webpage:

 * Approach 1: In every webpage that uses the experimental API, add the following `<meta>` tag, where the `content` attribute value is your token: